 Like many other parrots, all of our aviary birds are strictly herbivorous in the wild.
 They feed on seeds, fruits, vegetables, flowers, and even nectar in the wild.
 In the aviary, they are given a nutritionally balanced diet of fruits, vegetables and nuts on top of a nutritious pellet mix.
-The safflower seed that you may purchase at the front desk is portioned out daily to ensure that the birds do not eat too much fatty seed!

 Many species of Parrots that can be found in the pet industry are endangered in the wild, including sun conures and golden-capped conures, two species present in the Bird exhibit.